ortizfram/MySQL-cheatsheet-projects/README.md

     payment_date = due_date
 WHERE payment_date IS NULL
 ```
  🧮 update orders where commets is null and customers more than 3000 points
 ```
+USE sql_store;

+UPDATE orders
+SET comments = 'Gold customer'
+WHERE customer_id IN
+				(SELECT customer_id
+				FROM customers c
+				WHERE points > 3000)
 ```